aws/aws-application-networking-k8s/docs/api-types/service-export.md

 Note that ServiceExport is not the implementation of Kubernetes [Multicluster Service APIs](https://multicluster.sigs.k8s.io/concepts/multicluster-services-api/);
 instead AWS Gateway API Controller uses its own version of the resource for the purpose of Gateway API integration.

+### TargetGroupPolicy Integration

+ServiceExport resources can be targeted by [`TargetGroupPolicy`](target-group-policy.md) to configure protocol, protocol version, and health check settings.
+When a TargetGroupPolicy is applied to a ServiceExport, the configuration is automatically propagated to all target groups across all clusters that participate in the multi-cluster service mesh, ensuring consistent behavior regardless of which cluster contains the route resource.

 ### Annotations (Legacy Method)

 * `application-networking.k8s.aws/port`